 5 Most Popular Search Terms For Knitting

-The 5 most popular search terms for knitting in over the last 10 years included:
+Most popular search topics for knitting over the last 10 years.

 - Arm Knitting Scarf